dideler/interview-prep/coding-questions/readme.md

 Most companies will ask you to code something in real-time while observing you.
 Some may have you tackle the problem individually, while others may have you pair program with someone on the team.
-Such problems may be asked over a phone, if you're lucky, you'll share an editor with the interviewer, otherwise have fun describing your algorithm.
-If the interview is in person, it will likely be a whiteboard coding problem.
+Some interviews are in-person, some are over the phone.
+For phone interviews, you may share an editor with the interviewer.

 Some companies will give you a "take home" coding problem.
 You'll have a limited amount of time to solve the problem(s), typically a few days.
-In these situations you can use whatever resources to solve the problem (e.g. access to the internet and books are allowed).
-These problems tend to be slightly more difficult than the problems in "real-time" interviews.
+In these situations you can use any non-restricted resource to solve the problem (e.g. access to the internet and books are allowed).
+These problems tend to be slightly more difficult than the problems in "real-time" interviews, but I prefer this style because it's more realistic to how you work.

-In take-home interviews, they want to see if you're capable of solving the problem in a reasonable manner and timeframe.
-They're less concerned about your thought process or strategies.

-In real-time interviews, the goal is not to get the best answer.
-The goal is to witness your thought process and decision making.
+No matter the type of coding interview, they typically want to see
+- clean code
+- robust code
+- use of patterns where justified
+- tests
+- your thought process
+- communication skills

+In coding interviews, you usually don't need the best solution.
 They want to see how you approach the problem.
-It is crucial for success that you **communicate** while working on the problem.
+It's crucial that you **communicate** while working on the problem.

-Questions are often intentionally underspecified, so you have to ask questions before writing a solution.
+Questions are often intentionally underspecified.
+Ask questions to clarify before writing a solution.
 Never start writing code before asking questions.

 Little details like syntax errors don't matter.
 Can't figure out if it's `size()` or `length()`?
 Say you're unsure, choose one, describe what it does, and move on.

-Write good, clean, robust code and test it.
+For whiteboard coding, don't get bogged down by details.
+Write high-level code first that uses lots of undefined methods, and define them later if needed.

+Test your code.
+If short on time, do it manually or with well-placed assertions.
+If you have more time, go for unit tests.
+Show that you think about testing.

-Interviewers expect real code.
-You can use pseudocode to start as long as you tell your interviewer that you will write real code later.
+Interviewers expect code in a programming language.
+You can start with pseudocode as long as you tell your interviewer that you'll write real code later.

-Use a popular language.
-Don't use brainfuck, or prolog, or basic, or some other language that most people have never used, unless you're going to be using that language on the job.
-I personally prefer to use Python, but other popular choices are Java, C++, C#, and JavaScript.
-Bonus points if you use a language that you'll use on the job.
+Use a language that you would use on the job.
+If the job posting didn't specify a language, try to use a popular language that the interviewer is likely to be familiar with.
+Python is usually a safe choice.
+Other common options are Ruby, Java, C++, C#, and JavaScript.

 Avoid doing complicated stuff.
 Don't try impress your interviewer with complex solutions, often the most readable and simplest solution is best in the